rayhanadev/lightfetch/README.md

 \* *Data that can be used in body includes an Object, a string that's in x-www-form-urlencoded format, or plain text.
-Lightfetch will figure out what you pass in automagically.*
+Lightfetch will figure out what you pass in automagically and set the appropriate headers.*

 ## Example